The music program at St. Mary’s School is comprised of an Orff approach in the primary grades and an instrumental approach in the intermediate grades.

 In Grade Five the students participate in an away trip to Victoria where they have the opportunity to visit the BC Legislature, sit in the public gallery to hear debates and tour the Royal BC Museum.
 The purpose of this day-long trip is to help students understand that Canadian institutions and government reflect the challenge of our regional diversity.
 Travelling on the BC Ferries provides the students with the chance to appreciate British Columbia’s natural beauty and wealth of resources.

 The Kindergarten and Grade 4 students take part in a long standing tradition of the Salmonids in the Classroom Program to teach the students the importance of the connection of the land and resources in which they live.
 The students maintain a nursery of salmon eggs in which we hatch coho salmon and release the fry in Stanley Park.
 This program lends itself to several field trips which include the Capilano Fish Hatchery, the Salmon release in Stanley Park, and the Seymour Fish Hatchery.

 Grade 7 Outdoor Education

 Outdoor Education is an excellent opportunity for the Grade Seven students at St. Mary’s.
-Students enjoy several days and nights with other students from Catholic schools at the Cheakamus Centre near Squamish participating in several ecological and team-building activities.
+Students enjoy several days and nights near Squamish participating in several ecological and team-building activities.
 Outdoor Education brings the classroom to life and reinforces the Ecosystem unit students are learning in Science.
 Every day is packed with field studies, recreation activities, chores, and free time.
 This field trip is a highlight of the Grade Seven year!